Keep in Touch

 February 2024

-This project is getting underway; the initial focus is on rebuilding some dilapidated community infrastructure.
+This project is getting underway, beginning with rebuilding some dilapidated community infrastructure.
 The community has bought materials to increase mushroom farming yields and make improvements to the site.
 They have also explored improving the water tank.

 Read more